SSDataLab/tess-tiler/README.rst

 How does `tess-tiler` compare to other tools?
 ---------------------------------------------
-Several excellent tools already exist which focus on enabling users to extract or download sub-regions from FFI images via the web:
+Several excellent tools already exist which focus on enabling users to extract or download sub-regions from FFI images via the web, for example:

-* `TessCut` enables users to download regions up to 100x100 pixels in size centered on an arbitrary coordinate.
+* ``TessCut`` enables users to download regions up to 100x100 pixels in size centered on an arbitrary coordinate.
 In contrast, `TessTiler` focuses on extracting larger tiles which cover the entire FFI in a pre-defined tiling scheme.
-* `eleanor` enables users to download 104-by-148 pixel cutout regions called *postcards*. `TessTiler` expands on this concept by providing a generic tool to create such postcards at different zoom levels.
+* ``eleanor`` enables users to download 104-by-148 pixel cutout regions called postcards. *tess-tiler* expands this concept by providing a generic tool to create such postcards at different zoom levels.